0x2bc/community-repo/community-roadmap/WG_Salary_Req.md

 - Member id
 - Member handle
 - Salary per day, JOY - for every day of the period specified
-- SUM, joy - sum of all payouts made to the worker for the period specified
+- SUM, JOY - sum of all payouts made to the worker for the period specified

  4. As user, I can see salaries paid for the previous period on online dashboard or download them in csv format.